chenweifelix/chenweifelix.github.io/content/about.md

   4. How social class shapes people's motivation for as well as the outcomes of emotion and self-regulation?

-If any of these questions sound intrgiuing to you, feel free to send me an email to chat!
+If any of these questions sound intriguing to you, feel free to send me an email to chat!

 --------------

-I use a variety of methods to address my research questions, with an expertise in quantitative survey methodology.
+I use a variety of methods to address my research questions, with an expertise in quantitative survey methodology and a strong interest in the analysis of behaviors *in vivo*.
 My work is both exploratory and confirmatory in nature, and I value both predictability and explainability.

 For a list of my publications, check out my [CV](https://docs.google.com/document/d/1VnBmmzXHpMbDvklKy4ehcGLGOw1QGrut/edit?usp=sharing&ouid=116007730768020152451&rtpof=true&sd=true) or see [here](/blog/publication/publication/).